Yorkshire Dales Walk

 Walk Route Description

-A circuit of mid-Wensleydale, starting from Askrigg and taking in all three waterfalls at Aysgarth en route to Castle Bolton.
+A circular Yorkshire Dales walk in mid-Wensleydale, starting from Askrigg and taking in all three waterfalls at Aysgarth en route to Castle Bolton.
 The Dales village of Askrigg will be familiar to many (older ?) viewers as the fictitious town of Darrowby from the BBC TV series "All Creatures Great And Small", adapted from the James Herriot books.
 A pleasant riverside walk alongside the River Ure from Askrigg leads to Aysgarth and its renowned series of waterfalls.
 A popular and well documented route is then followed to the imposing remains of the castle at Castle Bolton.
 The return is via ancient routes on the slopes of Carperby Moor.

 I did this walk in mid January 2007.
 The day was bright but with blustery showers.
 In the preceding 3 - 4 weeks it is fair to say there had been a significant amount of rainfall in these parts.
 This led to extensive flooding of the fields near the River Ure and generally very soft ground throughout, making for hard going.
 The going will be firmer and easier during a normal summer, but, the falls at Aysgarth will not be so spectacular.
 A much shorter variant of this walk starting from Aysgarth, taking in the falls and Castle Bolton before returning via the village of Carpeby is documented in a number of walking guide books and also on display boards at Aysgarth National Park Centre.